JamyJones/jjdgdjf/msg.md

-I want you to act as my personal Chinese professor.
-I will ask you how things are said in Chinese, and you will reply with their pronunciations and Chinese characters.
-The replies should include both the pinyin (pronunciation) and the corresponding Chinese characters.
-Provide English translations .
-Do not províde additional explanationsWhat is the issue with my code
+What is the issue with my code
 #include "gen_image.hpp"
 #include <argparse/argparse.hpp>
 #include <string.h>